wasp-lang/wasp/web/docs/_WaspStartNote.md

 `wasp start` automatically picks up the changes you make, regenerates the code, and restarts the app.
 So keep it running in the background.

-It also improves your DX by tracking the working directory and ensuring the generated code/types are up to date with your changes.
+It also improves your experience by tracking the working directory and ensuring the generated code/types are up to date with your changes.

 :::